-In this paper we summarize data characteristics (Section 2) and measurement procedures (Section 3), and present the multiband photometry catalogs (Section 3.2), similar to those for the first six galaxies from Bianchi et al. (2012).
-We analyze the photometry with stellar models to derive stellar parameters, and interstellar extinction, for individual sources in Section 4; we derive the global properties of the young populations and define OB associations on differing spatial scales in Section 5, and discuss and summarize the results in Section 6.
+In this paper we summarize data characteristics (Section 2) and measurement procedures (Section 3), and present the multi-band photometry catalogs (Section 3.2), similar to those for the first six galaxies from Bianchi et al. (2012a).
+We analyse the photometry with stellar models to derive stellar parameters, and interstellar extinction, for individual sources in Section 4; we derive the global properties of the young populations, define OB associations on differing spatial scales in Section 5, and discuss and summarize the results in Section 6.

-2. HST IMAGING
+2. HST Imaging

-Twenty-two star-forming regions in M31 were imaged with 30 distinct HST/WFPC2 fields between 2007 July and 2008 June as part of treasury program HST-11079.
-Details of the observations are given in Table 1, and field footprints are shown in Figures 1 and 2, overlaid on a GALEX far-UV mosaic of M31.
-Data were reprocessed by STScI after 2009 August 28 to apply a WF4 pixel-to-pixel bias correction.
-Our treasury program, for a total of 882 HST images, also included several fields in six dwarf galaxies (Bianchi et al. 2012) and M33 (L. Bianchi et al. 2012, in preparation).
-WFPC2 imaging in six broadband filters (F170W, F255W, F336W, F439W, F555W, and F814W) was acquired at every pointing.
-The wavelength range including two UV filters shortward of the U band facilitates the derivation of stellar temperatures and extinction by interstellar dust, alleviating the $T{\rm eff}$ /extinction degeneracy for hot stars.
+Twenty-two star-forming regions in M31 were imaged with thirty distinct HST/WFPC2 fields between July 2007 and June 2008 as part of treasury program HST-11079.
+Details of the observations are given in Table 1, and field footprints are shown in Figures 1 - 2, overlaid on a GALEX far-UV mosaic of M31.
+Data were reprocessed by STScI after 2009 Aug.28 to apply a WF4 pixel-to-pixel bias correction.
+Our treasury program, for a total of 882 HST images, also included several fields in six dwarf galaxies (Bianchi et al. 2012a) and M33 (Bianchi et al. 2012b).
+WFPC2 imaging in six broad-band filters (F170W, F255W, F336W, F439W, F555W, F814W) was acquired at every pointing.
+The wavelength range including two UV filters shortwards of the U band facilitates the derivation of stellar temperatures and extinction by interstellar dust, alleviating the $T{\rm eff}$ /extinction degeneracy for hot stars.
 The filter transmission curves are shown in Figure 3.
-Details on the observation strategy, data reduction, photometry procedures, and quality assessment tests are given in Bianchi et al. (2012).
-Here we will only recall the essential information and note what is specifically pertinent to the M31 data sets.
+Details on the observation strategy, data reduction, photometry procedures, and quality assessment tests, are given in Bianchi et al. (2012a).
+Here we will only recall the essential information, and note what is specifically pertinent to the M31 datasets.
 Two orbits were spent on each pointing, with exposure times chosen to achieve a uniform depth in all filters for the hot massive stars.

-Two exposures were taken with each filter to allow removal of cosmic rays.
-Coordinates and names of the data sets are given in Table 1.
+Two exposures were taken with each filter, to allow removal of cosmic rays.
+Coordinates and names of the datasets are given in Table 1.
 Field names ending with "-COPY" are repeated observations of fields where some of the exposures failed the first time (either they were interrupted, or the stars are trailed, due to guide star reacquisition failures).
-In all four such cases the entire two-orbit sequence of 12 exposures was repeated; some useful exposures in the first observation provided a repeatability check for the photometry (discussed by Bianchi et al. 2012).
-The total number of HST images amounts to 360 for M31.
+In all four such cases the entire two-orbit sequence of 12 exposures was repeated; some useful exposures in the first observation provided a repeatability check for the photometry (discussed by Bianchi et al. 2012a).
+The total number of HST images amounts to 360, for M31.

 Wide-field far-UV GALEX imaging, which unambiguously reveals the youngest stellar populations (Figures 1 and 2) was used to choose the HST imaging pointings for this program.
-Each WFPC2 field covers an area of 5.8 arcmin, corresponding to ~0.30 square kpc (projected on the sky) in M31.
-Contiguous fields, with some overlap, cover the largest star-forming complexes (see Figures 1 and 2 and Table 1).
+Each WFPC2 field covers an area of 5.8 arcmin2, corresponding to ~ 0.30 square kpc (projected on the sky) in M31.
+Contiguous fields, with some overlap, cover the largest star-forming complexes (see Figures 1 - 2 and Table 1).

-In Table 1 we also list the deprojected galactocentric distance of each field, obtained using an inclination of $i{\rm M31}=77^{\circ}.7$ (van den Bergh 2000), a position angle of the semi-major axis P.A.M31 = 37°.8 (de Vaucouleurs 1958), and R.A.M31 = $10^{\circ}.684583$ , Decl.M31 = $41^{\circ}.267778$ for the galaxy center.
-We assume a distance of 785 kpc (distance modulus = 24.47; McConnachie et al. 2005).
+In Table 1 we also list the deprojected galactocentric distance of each field, obtained using an inclination of $i{M31}=77.7^{\circ}$ (van den Bergh 2000), a position angle of the semi-major axis $P.A.{M31}=37.8^{\circ}$ (de Vaucouleurs 1958), and $RA{M31}=10.684583^{\circ}$, $Decl{M31}=41.267778^{\circ}$ for the galaxy center.
+We assume a distance of 785 kpc (distance modulus = 24.47, McConnachie et al. 2005).

-3. PHOTOMETRY
+3. Photometry